 Mail and Scanning Allotment

-For example, iPostal1 breaks out their pricing plans based on how many mail items you are allotted per month.
+For example, breaks out their pricing plans based on how many mail items you are allotted per month.
 The more mail you expect to receive and scan, the higher the price plan.
+Scanning services that provide customers with scanned mail through a modern online portal can significantly enhance convenience and efficiency.

 It’s important to evaluate your mail volume and scanning needs before selecting a virtual address provider.
 By choosing a plan that closely aligns with your requirements, you can avoid unnecessary fees and ensure you’re only paying for the services you need.